LeslieDancey/fme-server-FULL/miscellaneous_published_parameters.md

 Click the drop down arrow beside Compression Level and choose User Parameter > Create User Parameter.

 Change the prompt to JPEG Compression (0-100) and leave the default at 28.

+**4. Test your Workspace in FME Workbench**

+Save the workspace as Exercise3c.fmw.

+As workspaces get more complex it is always a good idea to test them first in FME Desktop before publishing to FME Server.
+Use the menu Run - Prompt and Run (or Cntrl+R) to see the parameters which are now available.
+You should see your new parameters.

+Click the file browse button and select some neighboring image files, for example 06-07-LM.tif and 06-07-NO.tif.

+Enter some extreme values for your new parameters so it will be obvious that the output has been changed, for example:

+Image Resolution 50

+Compression Level 100

+Click OK to run the workspace.

+Check the output; you should have a single very low resolution, poor quality image.

+If you ever need to change the parameter prompts or defaults then browse to the parameters in the Navigator window and right-click the one you want to change.
+Select Edit Definition and this will open a dialog in which to update the definition.

+**5. Publish the Workspace**

+Use the publish wizard to publish your workspace to FME Server.
+You don’t need to upload any data (assuming you uploaded it in the earlier exercises), but be sure you check Data Download Service in the last window.

+**6. Run Data Download Using New Parameters**

+Acting as a user now, visit the Web User Interface and navigate to your workspace: Workspaces > Training > Exercise3c.fmw > Data Download

+Notice your new parameters are now shown automatically in the web form.

+As before, select some or all of the source image files under Browse Resources.

+Scroll down and enter reasonable values for the Image Resolution and the JPEG Compression.
+Click Run Workspace on the bottom of the form.

+**7. Download the Output**

+The Success page will appear with a link to download the data.
+Download and extract the zip file contents to ensure it includes an image based on the specifications you entered in the web form.

+Congratulations!
+You now have a Data Download Service where your customers can choose the resolution and compression for imagery they want to access.